joshclyde/game-please-thanks/backlog.md

 - [ ] make header better
 - [ ] make form components better
-- [ ] take out the Components folder and just have all the folders be a base level
+- [ ] take out the Components folder and just have all the folders be a base level (do I want this?)
 - [ ] branch and commit pattern?
 - [ ] fix console warnings/errors

-### Schedule

-- [x] add "routine" to add event form
-- [ ] edit schedule event form
-= [ ] reusable event data
-- [ ] make add event form page pretty looking
-- [ ] notifications on phone
-- [ ] integrate queue into Schedule Event
-- [ ] move any Schedule components to Components/Domain?

-### Health
-  - weight
-  - food calories/nutrients
-  - exercise
-  - grocery list

-### Closet
-  - pictures of clothes
-  - clothes i want
-  - links to where i bought clothes

-### Queue
-  - basically a todo list
-  - if i have a schedule then one of the timeslots could be reserved for queue
--